Blog - 6/4/17 - Latin Percussion Special Event at St. Mark's Sunday School with Ed Hill

 I’ve taught Sunday school at St. Mark’s Episcopal Church in New Canaan since 2010.
 In 2017, I was part of a group that created a program for the Sunday school kids (all age groups combined together in the auditorium) with Ed Hill, a conga player and the sexton of the church, as our chief percussionist and me as the emcee and assistant percussionist.
 Ed brings a bag of 10 to 15 percussion instruments, and I bring my guiro, cuica, maracas, claves, finger cymbals, and harmonica.
 The program is named "Salsa Sunday" and for the performance I wear a guayabera and a musician’s hat.
 It's held on the last Sunday school class before summer break.
 In 2018, we added the other sexton Edgar and his wife Piedad as our Salsa dancers.
 In 2023, we had 27 kids in the audience.
 What follows is the content that is used in the program.

 When Beethoven wrote music, he wanted people who listened to his music to feel the same thing he felt when he wrote the music.
 Short, short, short, long; short, short, short, long – what do you think he felt when he wrote that piece of music?
 He wrote that music shortly after he discovered that he was going to miss a rendezvous with the woman he loved because his carriage got stuck in the mud, she thought he missed the meeting on purpose so she left before Beethoven arrived and they were separated forever.
 He felt anxious and sad and that comes out in that piece of music.
-Some people who can open their hearts to his music feel sad and anxious when they hear it, but in a mysterious way the music can also get them to feel good, restored, the soul feels a little healthier.
+Some people who can open their hearts to his music feel sad and anxious when they hear it, but in a mysterious way the same music can also get them to feel good, restored, the soul feels a little healthier.

 The salsa dance is a Latin American dance.
 Why do people dance?
 Because it's fun to move to the music and it feels good!
 Edgar and his wife Piedad are amateur dancers that are going to demonstrate how to dance the salsa.